 The Acer Nitro 5 gaming laptop is one of the most affordable gaming laptops on the market with nearly just as much power as a dedicated midrange desktop.
 It utilizes a relatively large 15.6-inch display for sufficient screen size, and it displays images in Full HD 1,920 x 1,080p resolution for optimal viewing output for both games and any visual-related office work.
 The screen itself uses an IPS display for wide viewing angles, ensuring that visuals don’t get compromised when the laptop is viewed from at an angle and that colors are as vibrant as they can be.

 It must be noted that while there are two variants of the Acer Nitro 5, one with an AMD and one with an Intel processor, the latter is far more expensive.
 The AMD Ryzen 5 processor in this laptop is only mere steps behind in terms of overall processing power, letting you save more for roughly the same performance and allowing you to run most software programs with ease.
 Plus, with the built-in AMD Radeon RX 560X graphics card and 8GB of RAM, you can play moderate games without a hitch.
 Heavier games like Red Dead Redemption 2 might take a bit of a hit, though.
 The speakers could use some work, but for casual gaming, they get the job done.
-You can always opt for external speakers if you really need to.
+You can always opt for some of the best speakers if you really need to.

 For storing your important documents and game files, the Acer Nitro 5 has a decently sized 256GB SSD for fast storage.
 Unfortunately, as game sizes continue to take up more and more space, 256GB may no longer be enough.
-In that case, an external storage device never hurt.
+In that case, an external hard drive never hurt.
 The laptop can last a maximum of seven hours without breaks, which may be a bit short if you prefer to distance yourself from sockets, but if you won’t be gaming for the entire duration of its battery life, then periodic charging from time to time shouldn’t be too much of a hassle.
 If you’ll be taking it on the go, the 5.07-pound weight shouldn’t be a problem.
 And lastly, teleconferences won’t be a problem with the built-in webcam and microphone.
 You can check out the Acer Nitro 5 gaming laptop on Best Buy where it’s currently on sale for $600.

 MSI Alpha 15 Gaming Laptop — $899, was $999